syncfusion/flutter-widgets/packages/syncfusion_flutter_pdf/README.md

 * Create multipage PDF files from scratch.
 * Add Unicode and RTL text.
-* Insert JPEG and PNG images to the PDF document.
+* Insert JPEG and PNG images in the PDF document.
-* Generate table in PDF files with different styles and formats.
+* Generate tables in PDF files with different styles and formats.
 * Add headers and footers.
-* Add different shapes to PDF file.
+* Add different shapes to PDF files.
-* Add, modify, and remove interactive elements such as bookmarks, hyperlinks and attachments.
-* Add paragraph, bullets, and lists.
+* Add paragraphs, bullets, and lists.
 * Open, modify, and save existing PDF files.
-* Ability to encrypt and decrypt PDF files with advanced standards.
+* Encrypt and decrypt PDF files with advanced standards.
+* Add, modify, and remove interactive elements such as bookmarks, annotations, hyperlinks, and attachments.
+* Create PDF/A-1B, PDF/A-2B, PDF/A-3B conformances.
+* Digitally sign PDF documents.
 * Use on mobile and web platforms.

 ## Get the demo application

-Explore the full capability of our Flutter widgets on your device by installing our sample browser application from the following app stores and view sample code in GitHub.
+Explore the full capability of our Flutter widgets on your device by installing our sample browser application from the following app stores and viewing the sample code in GitHub.

 <p align="center">
   <a href="https://play.google.com/store/apps/details?id=com.syncfusion.flutter.examples"><img src="https://cdn.syncfusion.com/content/images/FTControl/google-play.png"/></a>